mgnsk/balafon/README.md

 ## Possible features in the future

+- Ghost note property - gonna have to think about the syntax.
+Probably `x)`
+- Accentuated note property - probably `x^`
 - WebAssembly support with Web MIDI for running in browsers
-- Velocity for individual notes this makes the syntax complicated.
-For example a normal 8th triplet `xxx8/3`.
-To set a velocity 50 for the second note (to emulate a ghost note), one would have to expand the syntax manually and write `x8/3 x8/3(50) x8/3`.
 - Generating an SMF midi file
 - Accelerando/Ritardando